 I hope you enjoyed finding out these surprising Connecticut Capitol facts.
 Go visit this cool building when you are in Hartford!
 It is free and you will learn so many more fun facts and immerse yourself in history.

 Have you ever visited Connecticut?
 Maybe even been to the Capitol?
 Or tell us about your state’s capital building!
-Check out interesting facts about other statehouses:
+Check other statehouses:

 When you visit any of these state houses, make sure to check whether they have a State Liberty Bell replica.